Earth's Place in the Sun

-Common types of Solar Phenomena
+Common types of Optical Phenomena

 During a solar eclipse, the moon moves between the sun and the Earth, causing its shadow to move across the planet.